 Move from Reactive to Predictive Maintenance

-Planned Preventative Maintenance to Predictive and Prescriptive Maintenance
+Planned Preventive Maintenance to Predictive and Prescriptive Maintenance

-What these planned preventative maintenance schedules do not account for are regional climate differences, weather events, store location, or if filters themselves are in need of replacement.
+What these planned preventive maintenance schedules do not account for are regional climate differences, weather events, store location, or if filters themselves are in need of replacement.

-Remote monitoring is about 10% of the cost of a planned preventative maintenance schedule and it can save you numerous costly work orders and naturally eliminate waste from your planned preventative maintenance plans.
+IoT Remote monitoring is about 10% of the cost of a planned preventive maintenance schedule and it can save you numerous costly work orders and naturally eliminate waste from your planned preventive maintenance plans.
 By remote monitoring key pieces of equipment, organizations are able to see when equipment is struggling to operate and send a technician out in advance to fix the problem before there is catastrophic failure or a loss in product or production.

 To learn how to move away from reactive maintenance and move predictive maintenance—contact us today.